 Yes.
-Installation is simply the addition of a single DLL (shared library on UNIX systems) and a license file, both in the same directory as your Domino server software.
+Installation is simply the addition of a DLL (shared library on UNIX systems) and a server add-in executable in the same directory as your Domino server software, as well as a license file in your Domino data directory.
 Configuration is almost as simple, requiring the addition of a few lines in your NOTES.INI file.
 After that, CoexLinks runs as part of the Domino server software.
 If you still are not sure, watch the flash demo CoexLinks: Working doclinks in Outlook in two minutes which shows the full installation process.

 3) Does CoexLinks use any unsupported calls that might cause trouble in future versions?

 No. CoexLinks is written using completely standard and portable calls in the C API toolkit, along with manipulation of structures defined in the C API headers.
 This doesn't mean it was easy to write, just that all calls and structures are guaranteed by IBM not to change, thus ensuring reasonable upward compatibility.

 4) Is CoexLinks tied to a particular version or point release of Domino?

 No. CoexLinks should work with all versions and point releases in Domino 6.5 to Domino 9.x without any alteration.
 Obviously, new feature releases would require re-testing before they could be certified as supported.

 5) Does CoexLinks Fidelity need to be installed on every server?